 4. Increase Rent During the Lease Term

-A landlord in California cannot raise the rent as often as they want nor increase it by an unreasonable amount during the life of the lease term.
+California landlords cannot raise the rent as often as they want, nor increase it by an unreasonable amount during the lease term.
 A rent increase will be illegal if it is done in any of three instances:

 - Before the expiration of the current lease